ELELAB/mavisp_accessory_tools/tools/globcheck/readme.md

 Normalized Rg < 0.356
 Packing Density > 10.333

-these thresholds come from ...
+The threshold for asphericity was determined by observing the distribution of asphericity values for single-chain globular proteins in (https://doi.org/10.48550/arXiv.q-bio/0310023).
+Whereas, the thresholds for normalised radius of gyration and packing density were determined in (DOI: 10.1126/science.adq4946), which established these thresholds based on an analysis of over 193 million TED-100 domains deemed to be of sufficient structural quality.

-the script considers the whole protein structures by default, but a custom trimming range can be specified instead with option -r (start-end).
+The script considers the whole protein structures by default, but a custom trimming range can be specified instead with option -r (start-end).
 In this case, the structure will be processed by keeping only the residues in the trimming range before calculating th emeasures.

-custom thresholds for our measures can also be specified on the command line.
+Custom thresholds for our measures can also be specified on the command line.

 ## Requirements